 Two brown haired students, one red haired students speaking to one another in 40 Willcocks.

 New College’s interdisciplinary academic programs look beyond the traditional areas of study by turning a critical eye to the relationships between the boundaries of knowledge, with an emphasis on equity, diversity and social justice.
-They share a commitment to broaden students’ experiences through close collaborations with community groups in Toronto and abroad.

 Critical Studies In Equity And Solidarity (CSES)

-Community Engaged Learning
+Community Engaged Learning (CEL)

 Thinking ahead to your senior years?
-New College offers several community-engaged courses, including our fourth-year CEL seminars.
-These courses provide students the opportunity to integrate academic, experiential and practice-based learning as they participate in meaningful work in community or campus organizations.
-Upper-level students, with various academic backgrounds, are placed with a social-purpose community or campus-based organization for several hours per week, contributing to the mission of that organization through program support work or research.
-As preparation, consider taking NEW270H1 Foundations for Community Engagement.
+New College offers several community-engaged courses, including our upper-year Community Engaged Learning Seminars.
+These courses provide third and fourth year students the opportunity to integrate academic, experiential and practice-based learning as they participate in meaningful work in community or campus organizations.